getsentry/sentry-java/docs/context.rst

 =====================

-The Java SDK implements the idea of a "context" to support attaching additional information to a specific user request, such as breadcrumbs.
+The Java SDK implements the idea of a "context" to support attaching additional information to events, such as breadcrumbs.
+A context may refer to a single request to a web framework, to the entire lifetime of an Android application, or something else that better suits your application's needs.

-Unlike some other platforms, Java has no single definition of what "context" means.
-For this reason a specific implementation must be chosen depending on what framework you are using.
+There is no single definition of context that applies to every application, for this reason a specific implementation must be chosen depending on what your application does.
 By default Raven uses a ``ThreadLocalContextManager`` that maintains a single ``Context`` instance per thread.
 This is useful for frameworks that use one thread per user request such as those based on synchronous servlet APIs.
 Raven also installs a ``ServletRequestListener`` that will clear the thread's context after